 Phone: 703-993-2544 or 2427

-Integrated within Mason Publishing, this functional service provides guidance, assistance, and education on copyright, open access, and scholarly communications issues.
-More specifically, this office provides assistance with the application of fair use of proprietary content used in classroom teaching, electronic course reserves, online education; student assignments; open access and university publishing and support; and promoting faculty scholarship and collaborations.
+Integrated within Mason Publishing, this service provides guidance, assistance, and education on copyright, open access, and scholarly communications issues.
+Specifically, this office provides assistance with the application of fair use of proprietary content used in classroom teaching, electronic course reserves, online education; student assignments; open access and university publishing and support; and promoting faculty scholarship and collaborations.
 Workshops and class instruction on these topics and other are available year-round, upon request.